-This study was conducted at Selangor states on the west coast of Peninsular Malaysia to evaluate and investigate the hydrological drought characteristics using historical streamflow data.
-High demand for water that can accommodate the daily water consumption of the population due to rapid populations, as well as the lack of rain, has caused disruptions of water 85 supply in Selangor (Khalid, 2018; Kwan et al., 2013; Ngang et al., 2017).
-Water shortages associated with the incident of El Nino / Southern Oscillation (ENSO) impacted parts of Malaysia, including Selangor (Sanusi et al., 2015; Zainal et al., 2017).
-Drought disasters have hit several regions in Malaysia, especially in the Klang-Selangor Valley, Penang and several other places such as Kedah, Kelantan, Sarawak and Sabah (Chan, 2012).
-The problems of water shortage and drought in Malaysia have been recorded as early as 1951, when it occurred for 29 months in the Langat River Basin (Chan, 2012).
-After that 90 episode, the drought disaster continued to hit Malaysia with the Klang Valley water crisis in February - May 1998, the water shortage continued in Hulu Langat Selangor in 2002 (Ithnin, 2014).
+This study was conducted in the state of Selangor on the western coast of Peninsular Malaysia to evaluate and investigate the hydrological-drought characteristics using historical streamflow data.
+High demand for water that can accommodate the daily water consumption of the population due to rapid growth, as well as the lack of rain, has caused disruptions of water supply in Selangor (Khalid, 2018; Kwan et al., 2013; Ngang et al., 2017).
+Water shortages associated with the El Niño-Southern Oscillation (ENSO) incident impacted parts of Malaysia, including Selangor (Sanusi et al., 2015; Zainal et al., 2017).
+Drought disasters have hit several regions in Malaysia, especially in the Klang Valley, Selangor; Penang; and several other places such as Kedah, Kelantan, Sarawak and Sabah (Chan, 2012).
+The problems of water shortage and drought in Malaysia were recorded as early as 1951, when it occurred for 29 months in the Langat River basin (Chan, 2012).
+After that episode, the drought disaster continued to hit Malaysia with the Klang Valley water crisis in February-May 1998; the water shortage continued in Hulu Langat, Selangor, in 2002 (Ithnin, 2014).
 This drought has caused the water level in some water dams in Peninsular Malaysia to reach critical levels, like what happened in the 1997-1998 drought episode (Lee et al., 2018).
-Consequently, the characteristics of hydrological drought must be identified, and the effects of hydrological drought quantitatively evaluated.
-Studies conducted by Iqbal et al. (2016), Azadi et al. (2018), and Tigkas et al. (2012) have highlighted 95 the issue of hydrological drought and its impact on agricultural, socio-economic and streamflow in the watershed (Azadi et al., 2018; Iqbal et al., 2016; Tigkas et al., 2012).
+Consequently, the characteristics of hydrological drought must be identified, and the effects of hydrological drought must be quantitatively evaluated.
+Studies conducted by Iqbal et al. (2016), Azadi et al. (2018), and Tigkas et al. (2012) have highlighted the issue of hydrological drought and its impact on agricultural, socio-economic and streamflow in the watershed (Azadi et al., 2018; Iqbal et al., 2016; Tigkas et al., 2012).

-The hydrological drought was referred to as the most critical aspect of drought with significantly reduced streamflow and lower water storage in the river system (Hasan et al., 2019).
-Because of this, the storage rate for each river should be established 100 to ensure the minimum storage for water supply requirement during low flow and drought in the coming years sufficient to accommodate consumers' water demand.
-Some relevant research questions in the investigation of hydrological drought are: (1) 'Is there a decreasing pattern in the streamflow in the Selangor region and is the streamflow trend the same throughout the year?'; (2) 'What is the likelihood of frequency of low flow conditions in the river system in the Selangor state?'; (3) 'What is the minimum required storage draft-rate based on monthly time series?': and (4) 'How well does the threshold level method 105 performs in determining the hydrological drought characteristics?'.
-The primary purposes of this study are: (1) to arbitrate the trend analysis of streamflow for 40 years; (2) to determine the best-fitted distribution of probability for each station for lowflow frequency analysis; (3) to determine the minimum storage draft rates in seven (7) catchments in Selangor region in Malaysia; (4) to evaluate the hydrological drought characteristics, including severity, duration and magnitude.
-This study is essential to understand the concept of low flow, drought characteristics, and the predictive significance of river storage-draft 110 rates in managing sustainable water catchment.
+The hydrological drought was referred to as the most critical aspect of drought, with significantly reduced streamflow and lower water storage in the river system (Hasan et al., 2019).
+Because of this, the storage rate for each river should be established to ensure the minimum storage for water supply requirement during low flow and drought in the coming years sufficient to accommodate consumers' water demand.
+Some relevant research questions in the investigation of hydrological drought are:

+- 1. Is there a decreasing pattern in the streamflow in the Selangor region, and is the streamflow trend the same throughout the year? - 2.
+What is the likelihood of frequency of low-flow conditions in the river system in the state of Selangor? - 3.
+What is the minimum required storage draft rate based on monthly time series? - 4.
+How well does the threshold level method perform in determining the hydrological-drought characteristics?

+The primary purposes of this study are:

+- 1. to arbitrate the trend analysis of streamflow for 40 years; - 2. to determine the best-fitted distribution of probability for each station for low-flow frequency analysis; - 3. to determine the minimum storage draft rates in seven catchments in the Selangor region in Malaysia; - 4. and to evaluate the hydrological-drought characteristics, including severity, duration and magnitude.

+This study is essential to understand the concept of lowflow drought characteristics and the predictive significance of river storage draft rates in managing sustainable water catchment.
 The findings are useful for designing strategies to sustain the variability of flow and can be used to implement risk management policies.
 Thus, this study consists of four types of analyses, which are: